LedgeDash/DeathStarFaaS/README.md

 (`mongo-0`).

-Once you're inside the mongo shell, initialize the deployment and add all 3 pods to the Replica Set (here we're talking about the MongoDB Replica Set not K8S ReplicaSet)
+Once you're inside the mongo shell, initialize the deployment and add all 3 pods to the Replica Set (here we're talking about the MongoDB Replica Set not the K8S ReplicaSet):

 ```bash